huhx0015/AndroidBooster/README.md

 Android Booster: This is a Android starter project that utilizes a basic MVP/MVVM/MVI/VIPER architecture framework and contains several popular Android libraries, including Dagger 2, Retrofit 2, RxJava 2, RxAndroid, RxRelay, Glide, Leak Canary, Timber, and other useful libraries.

+Android Booster is available in Kotlin and Java.
+Kotlin is supported on the `master` branch and Java on the `java` branch.

 In addition, this project also includes a few handy utility classes, as well as some basic test classes for testing ViewModel classes.

 ## Resources